EdutainmentLIVE/edutainmentlive.github.io/_posts/2019-08-23-lti-and-saml-the-basics.markdown

 The terms to know in regards to authentication are the following:

-- **Consumer Key** - This is a shared key between the Consumer and the Tool Provider.
+- **Consumer Key** - This is a privately shared key between the Consumer and the Tool Provider and must match on both ends.
-- **Shared Secret** - This is the privately shared secret between the Consumer and the Tool Provider.
+- **Shared Secret** - This is the privately shared secret between the Consumer and the Tool Provider and must match on both ends.
 - **Launch URL** - This is the URL that the user would go to when launching the Tool Provider.
 - **Domain** - This is derived from the Launch URL and seems to be optional in my experience.
 - **Privacy** - This is the level of privacy for the information shared with the Tool Provider.